Understanding endometrial hyperplasia

 Diagnosing endometrial hyperplasia

 Initial suspicion of endometrial hyperplasia usually occurs from an abnormal pap smear or abnormal bleeding, like heavy periods (menorrhagia).
-A biopsy can take endometrial tissues to be transferred to the lab to confirm any changes in the cells.
+A biopsy can collect endometrial tissue for lab analysis to confirm any changes in the cells.

 Treatments available for endometrial hyperplasia

-Each woman will need to be evaluated individually for treatment options.
-Due to the hormone dependence of this condition, hormone therapies are usually included on the menu.
+Each person will need to be evaluated individually for treatment options.
+Due to the hormone dependence of this condition, hormone therapies are usually included in the menu.
 If the condition is severe, medical doctors may suggest a hysterectomy.

 It is up to your physician as to how much you take.
 Taking progestin may trigger bleeding, which in fact is what you’re after, as it sheds the lining of the uterus appropriately.